 - Physicians or other healthcare providers

-When applying for a job, a question of a sex criminal conviction needs to be answered truthfully.
+When applying for a job, the question of a criminal sex conviction needs to be answered truthfully.
 Someone may be automatically disqualified if there is a lie that is discovered by a potential employer.

 Questions about criminal history may only ask for information regarding felonies.
-If the question does not ask for misdemeanor convictions, these do not have to be disclosed.
+If the question does not ask about misdemeanor convictions, they do not have to be disclosed.